GOD’S WILL IS GOOD AND PERFECT

 1 Thessalonians 5:18

-Circumstances come and go, but the perfect will of God is eternal.
-It is the same from age to age, from generation to generation, from the rising to the setting of the sun.
-God’s will for us is simple, He wants us to return to Him and to experience the fullness of eternal life where we’ll live forever in perfect harmony with the Holy Trinity.
+God’s will is the same from age to age, from generation to generation, from the rising to the setting of the sun.
+His will for us is simple: He wants us to return to Him and to experience the fullness of eternal life.

 By trusting in His promises, turning to Him in prayer and supplication, abiding by His commandments, and listening to the Holy Spirit, we accept the perfect will of God in our lives, strengthening our walk with Christ and exhibiting our faith unashamedly and with our whole hearts.